 Victoria Adams was born on April 17, 1974, in Hertfordshire, England.
 Since achieving success as a pop singer in the 1990s, Beckham has become one of the most photographed women in the world.
 Tabloids seem to follow nearly every move that she and her husband, soccer star David Beckham make.
 Capitalizing on her broad exposure, Victoria Beckham has built her own brand, consisting of clothing, perfume and sunglasses.

 Each of the five members of the Spice Girls developed their own persona: Melanie Brown was known as "Scary Spice"; Melanie Chisholm was "Sporty Spice"; Geri Halliwell was "Ginger Spice"; Emma Bunton was "Baby Spice"; and Beckham was "Posh Spice."
-They released their debut album, Spice, in 1996 and reached the top of American charts with the catchy dance-pop song "Wannabe" the following year.
+They released their debut album, Spice, in 1996 and reached the top of charts with the catchy dance-pop song "Wannabe" the following year.
 The follow-up single, "Say You'll Be There," climbed as high as number three on the Billboard 200 chart.
 The album eventually sold more than 20 million copies worldwide.

 The group's "girl power" message attracted a substantial audience, especially young teenage girls.
-In 1997, they released the second album titled Spiceworld and starred in a film of the same name early the following year.
+In 1997, the group released their second album titled Spiceworld and starred in a film of the same name early the following year.
 While they scored a hit with the song "2 Become 1," Spice Girls failed to duplicate the success of their debut recording.
 The film featured cameos by such performers as Elvis Costello, Bob Geldof and Elton John, and had some success at the box office, netting close to $30 million.

 In August 2012, Beckham performed along with other members of the Spice Girls at the closing ceremonies of the 2012 Summer Olympic Games, held in London.